How to Set Up Your YouTube Account for Language Immersion [Step-by-step guide]

 Some claim that it will further help YouTube to recommend target language content.

 For me personally, I have always kept my different immersion channels in English for easier navigation.
-Despite this, I haven’t had any issues with it recommending non-target language videos (as long you train YouTube to only show target language videos, which we’ll talk about later in this post).
+Despite this, I haven’t had a lot of issues with it recommending non-target language videos.
+Although it’s possible that it would keep things even more pure, so it’s an option for those of you who prefer.

 Here’s how you do it: